 The 1988 renewal was the first time the race was run under its new name of the Racing Post Chase.
 The new sponsor brought a big boost to the prize fund of the contest which, in turn, attracted entries from the more powerful yards.

 It was known as the Racing Post Chase all the way through to 2011 when rival paper, Racing Plus, took over sponsorship duties.
-That partnership was short lived and the race was subsequently sponsored by BetBright, Betdaq, 888sport and then, as of 2020, sports betting giant Betway.
+That partnership was short lived and the race was subsequently sponsored by BetBright, Betdaq, 888sport, Betway and, as of 2021, the banking firm Close Brothers.

-Philip Hobbs is one trainer who understands the importance of the Betway Handicap Chase.
-He regularly sends quality competitors to Kempton and nobody has trained more than his tally of four winners (as of the 2019 renewal).
+Philip Hobbs is one trainer who understands the importance of the Close Brothers Handicap Chase.
+He regularly sends quality competitors to Kempton and nobody has trained more than his tally of four winners (as of the 2020 renewal).
 Peter Cazalet was the first trainer to reach four winners though when Different Class won in 1968.

 Richard Johnson broke the record for wins as a jockey in this contest with his fifth win in 2011.
 Johnson actually won the race three years in a row between 2000 and 2002, a feat which had previously been achieved by Richard Pitman between 1972 and 1974.